Control a Robot Dog with a Custom Viam Base Component

 on the Pi.

-Copy the IP to your clipboard.
+Click the copy icon to copy the IP address to your clipboard.

 Inside PASTE DOG IP ADDRESS HERE